Inheritance Tax

 Lifetime gifting can be a great strategy, as long as you leave yourself enough to live on.
 For the gift to count, it has to be a complete and binding transfer.

 This blog has focused on the federal inheritance tax implications for gifting and estates.
 Depending on where you live, there could be state tax consequences for your gifts and estate in addition to the federal taxes.
-I would like to suggest that in order to fully understand these strategies that you work in concert with your estate planning attorney and financial advisor to make sure you are covering your basis.
+I would like to suggest that to fully understand these strategies you work in concert with your estate planning attorney and financial advisor to make sure you are covering your basis.

-Although this can feel overwhelming, having an inheritance tax "problem" is actually a good thing since it means you have been successful in your endeavors!
+Although this can feel overwhelming, having an inheritance tax "problem" is a good thing since it means you have been successful in your endeavors!

 Thank you for reading!